TV Monitors for Video Production

 I was just ogling a switcher at my favorite video production outlet on the web that contained four monitors and cost less than $1,500.

 Monitors don’t have to be big.
-Tiny two inch screens are easy to carry around and can run off batteries.
+Tiny two-inch screens are easy to carry around and can run off batteries.
 Great for a hunting shoot.
-Five inch black and white monitors are common in studios because often that’s all you need.
+Five-inch black and white monitors are common in studios because often that’s all you need.
+Sites like https://www.rackmountsales.com/ have an array of monitors that can be moved around and used for different electronic needs.

 One of the things you learn quickly in TV is that monitors are terribly inconsistent.
 Sitting side by side, you’ll see twenty images of the same apple and each one will have a different hue!
 It’ll drive you nuts when trying to determine the quality of your final product but it’s a sad fact of life in the video world.
 Next time you go into a store that sells TVs, you can test this out.

-The most color-accurate monitors tend to be computer monitors you use for editing.
-Some people recommend that you attach a cheapie monitor for your final output of your computer editing system so you have a worst case scenario by which to judge and make microscopic changes in the signal.
+Most color-accurate monitors tend to be computer monitors you use for editing.
+Some people recommend that you attach a cheapie monitor for the final output of your computer editing system so you have a worst-case scenario by which to judge and make microscopic changes in the signal.

 If you don’t have that, just give it a bit of padding on the edges and you’ll be fine.